 - Tell the child they have done the right thing in telling you.
 Do not tell them they should have told you sooner. - Explain what will happen next and that you will have to pass this information on.
 Do not promise to keep it a secret. - Alert your DSL immediately. - Write up your conversation as soon as possible in the child's own words.
-Stick to the facts, and do not put your own judgement on it. - Sign and date the written record/Record on CPOMS.
+Stick to the facts, and do not put your own judgement on it. - Record on CPOMS, alerting the DSL team to the concern.
 Alternatively, if appropriate, make a referral to the MASH and/or the police directly, and tell the DSL as soon as possible after that you have done so.
 Aside from these people, do not disclose the information to anyone else unless told to do so by a relevant authority involved in the safeguarding process